-MT
+Code MT

-Cost: Results $10.Leader\ Actions + 10.GP + Movement\ Cost$ An established Temple can be moved by a Cult Leader by expending 10.Actions to get everything packed up and then the usual Leader movement cost to reach the new location.
+Cost.
+10.Leader Actions + 10.GP + Movement Cost Results An established Temple can be moved by a Cult ults An established Temple can be moved by a Cult Leader by expending 10.Actions to get everything packed up and then the usual Leader movement cost to reach the new location.
 Of course, a Temple that has been moved must still be supported at the end of the turn or will be destroyed.
-Failure to successfully move a Temple results in the

-Temple becoming a Lodge and remaining in the original location.
+Failure to successfully move a Temple results in the Temple becoming a Lodge and remaining in the original location.

-11.1.6.10 Attempt Ceremony
+11.1.6.10Attempt CeremonyCodeAC